mfhonley/catops/docs/images/README.md

 # Documentation Images

-This folder contains images and screenshots for the Moniq CLI documentation.
+This folder contains images and screenshots for the Moniq.sh documentation.

 ## Adding Screenshots